harrylb14/Battle/README.md

 - Single-Player capability (play against the computer!)
 - Attacks do random damage
 - Customizable names
-- First to zero loses (negative HP is immediately changed to zero)
+- First to zero HP loses (negative HP is immediately changed to zero)
 - Winner is announced victorious